-In 2007, the European Union adopted a long-term climate change target, which is commonly referred to as 20-20-20.
-The goal of the target is for member states to increase the proportion of renewable energy utilized by 20%, reduce carbon dioxide emissions by 20% (from 1990 levels) and reduce energy use by 20%, all by 2020.
+In 2007, the European Union (the "EU") adopted a long-term climate change target, which is commonly referred to as 20-20-20.
+The goal of the target is for member states to increase the proportion of renewable energy utilized by 20%, reduce carbon dioxide emissions by 20% and reduce energy use by 20%, all by 2020.
 The government of Sweden has subscribed to the 20-20-20 targets and it has made biomass-fired and waste-fired district heating facilities an important component in its overall plan to meet its carbon dioxide reduction commitments.
-See "Risk Factors - Risks Related to Värmevärden - Environmental, Health and Safety".
+See "Risk Factors - Risks Related to Värmevärden - Regulatory Environment".